ABOUT HDRA

 Secretary

-Government Liaison / Relations Committee
+Government Outreach Committee

 The Government Liaison / Relations Committee serves as the pivotal link between our organization and key municipal entities and local businesses.
 This includes establishing and maintaining productive relationships with Downtown Businesses, the Chamber of Commerce, the New Bern Administration, the New Bern Board of Aldermen, and department heads across various sectors such as Development Services, Engineering/Water & Sewer, Fire Rescue, Police, and Public Works, as well as with New Bern's Boards & Commissions.
 Through these strategic partnerships, the committee aims to facilitate effective communication, coordinate on community projects, and advocate for policies and initiatives that benefit both our members and the broader New Bern community.